mberrett/GRU-DF/Keras/ReadMe.txt

+# Using Keras for Parametrization

-I used Keras to iterate optimize model parameters, since it's easier and quicker to implement than TensorFlow.
+I used Keras to iterate through and optimize model parameters, since it's easier and quicker to implement than TensorFlow.

 - Optimizer
 - RNN Model